Best Teaching Materials for an Amazing Special Education Classroom

 Amazon Wish List

 - Fundraising is a great way to get funds needed for more expensive items.
 During my time teaching at the high school level, our class sold chicken sandwiches from a local business once a week and made plenty of money to cover our community outings.
-Check with your local businesses to see what they may offer for opportunities.
+Check with your local businesses to see what opportunities they offer.
 Or come up with something your students could do themselves such as selling snacks or coffee to school staff.

-The Last Thing You Need to Know About Stocking Your Classroom With the Best Materials
+The Last Thing You Need to Know About Stocking Your Special Education Classroom With the Best Teaching Materials

 - It is always exciting when the new school year is approaching and I start thinking about what materials will make my classroom thrive.
 Collaboration with your district specialists will be key in getting you started with everything you need.
 Then take a good look at the needs of your students and the types of activities in your day before you decide what purchases you need to make to help your students be successful.
 And remember, you don’t need everything at once.
 You have lots of years of teaching ahead of you.
 Aim for one new thing each year and soon you will have a great arsenal of tools to help all your students!

-- I hope you found this post helpful in deciding what material and items you may need for your classroom.
+- I hope you found this post helpful in deciding what teaching materials you may need for your special education classroom.
 If so, please share with your friends, family, and colleagues.
-I would love to hear how you are able to raise funds for your classroom needs, and what your favorite products are.
+I would love to hear how you can raise funds for your classroom needs, and what your favorite products are.
 Please comment below!